hsiehsc/referenceusa_webscrape/README.md

 4. Download and install [Java](https://www.java.com/en/download/win10.jsp).
 5. If you do not have Mozilla Firefox installed, install [Firefox](https://www.mozilla.org/en-US/firefox/)
 6. Download the webscrape.R file by hitting the green "Clone or download" file above this Readme.
 Scroll up if you don't see it.
 Download as a ZIP file and extract the .R file to a folder of your choice.[![brave-f2-CRMNPb8f.png](https://i.postimg.cc/SR16G6HM/brave-f2-CRMNPb8f.png)](https://postimg.cc/kR8RJbJJ)
+** Make sure that the ZIP file is extracted.
+It might appear as a normal folder on Windows, but it's likely you'll have to right click that downloaded folder and click Extract Here.
 8. Open RStudio and press Ctrl+O. Navigate to the webscrape.R file and open it in R. Alternatively, in the top left corner of RStudio there is a file tab.
 File -> Open File -> Navigate to the webscrape.R file.

 ### Step 1